BrianSchroer/sparky-test-helpers/SparkyTestHelpers.AutoMapper/api.md

     MapTester.ForMap<Baz, Qux>.AssertAutoMappedRandomValues();
 ```
 As with AutoMapper, you don't have to configure anything for properties with the same name/type in the source and destination instances.
-**AssertMappedValues** considers those successful if the source/destination values matter.
+**AssertMappedValues** considers those successful if the source/destination values matxh.

 Use **IgnoringMember** for destination properties that are not mapped or which you need to test in another way.